astronomyk/SimCADO/SimCADO/simcado/docs/source/Home.rst

 Downloading and Installing
 --------------------------

-For more information, see the `Downloads`_ section
+For more information, see the :doc:Downloads section

 **SimCADO has only been tested in Python 3.x**.